GoogleCloudPlatform/jetty-runtime/tests/README.md

 Conventions:
 ====

+* local testing is enabled by default
+* jetty.test.image default for local is 'jetty:${docker.tag.short}'
+* remote testing is enabled via -Dtest.mode=remote
-* testing is disabled by default, activated via -Plocal or -Premote
+* local testing is turned off by -P-test.local
 * local and remote testing are mutually exclusive
-* a custom ContainerRunner junit test runner is used to find tests to run
+* a custom LocalRemoteTestRunner junit test runner is used to find tests to run
 * test classes should extend the AbstractIntegrationTest from gcloud-testing-core
-* local integration tests have the @Local annotation
+* local only integration tests have the @LocalOnly annotation
-* remote integration tests have the @Remote annotation
+* remote only integration tests have the @RemoteOnly annotation
 * the junit @Ignore annotation is respected

 Properties: